Bunnies

 Rabbits molt due to two main reasons:

 • Molting due to seasonal change: When a rabbit molts with every change in season, their fur color changes.
 They molt at every season change to regulate their body temperature.
+This adaptation is essential for their survival, as it helps them maintain an optimal body temperature regardless of the external environment.

 How do rabbits molt?